 When you’re shopping, check that the site is security enabled, with web addresses with "https://" or "shttp://".
 This means the site takes extra measures to secure your information.

 Beware of phishing scams through emails, text messages and phone calls as well, as consumers lost $1.9 billion to phishing schemes and other fraud in 2019, according to the Federal Trade Commission.
 Your bank would not ask you to confirm your account number, PIN, password or any other personal information via email, text or voice call.

 Use Safe Methods for Purchases

-Using a credit card instead of a debit card can provide extra protection, as federal law caps your liability for fraudulent credit card purchases at $50.
+Using a credit card can provide extra protection, as federal law caps your liability for fraudulent credit card purchases at $50.
+Many debit cards also provide fraud protection, so it is important to review the terms and conditions for your various cards and utilize the one that provides the most protection.
 And make sure you’re checking your account statements regularly for any suspicious charges.

 Before you head to the digital store this holiday season, ensure you’re aware of how to best protect yourself and your information so that you can have a safe and happy holiday season.

 About the Author – Phil DiAngelo